-Core Terms That Shape Guardianship Proceedings
+Core Terms That Shape Guardianship Cases

 "Guardian" means a person who has qualified as a guardian of an incapacitated person pursuant to testamentary or court appointment and includes a person who is appointed under chapter 5, article 3 of this title.
 Guardian does not include a guardian ad litem who is appointed pursuant to section 14-1408 or a representative who is appointed pursuant to section 14-10302.